karunathombare/Java-Blogs-with-SpringMCV-and-Hibernate-Project/README.md

 # Java-Blogs-with-SpringMCV-and-Hibernate-Project

-This project contains adding blogs and items by users.
+This project uses Spring MVC framework.
 The mulpliple user login with spring security session is applied.
-Hibernate as ORM implementing JPA for data persistence
+Hibernate as ORM implementing JPA for data persistence.
+User and blog pages with JSP--CSS--Twitter Bootstrap coding.